Pinpoint tests of suspension

 Yes

-Replace tires if worn.
+Replace tires if wear is excessive.
 Adjust wheel alignment to specification.

 No